Teacher Subject Specialist Training - MFL (French or Spanish at Secondary)

 Following a successful bid to the DfE, this programme is fully-funded.
 There is no cost to participants.

-The programme aims to increase participants’ subject knowledge and subject specific pedagogical knowledge, and increase confidence levels in teaching French, Spanish or German.
+The programme aims to increase participants’ subject knowledge and subject specific pedagogical knowledge, and increase confidence levels in teaching French or Spanish.

-- Increasing understanding and confidence in teaching French, Spanish or German at KS3/4
+- Increasing understanding and confidence in teaching French or Spanish at KS3/4

 - Being able to draw on a wide range of techniques, strategies and pedagogies to improve students’ knowledge and understanding